pierreklintefors/MasterThesisObjectTracking/README.md

 ### Download the caffemodel in order to use GOTURN tracker
 https://www.dropbox.com/sh/77frbrkmf9ojfm6/AACgY7-wSfj-LIyYcOgUSZ0Ua?dl=0&preview=goturn.caffemodel

+## To run tracker experiment with OpenCV trackers
+Before testing the tracker, positions for the robot arm that moves the object need to be recorded using the record_positions.py.
+Run the script and move the motors to desired positions, press 'a' on the keyboard to record every position.
+The positions will be saved to a .txt file named positions.txt that will be used in subsequent script.

+###Running test
+The test can be run with the visual_servoing.py.
+To access the dynamixel motors root privileges (sudo for Ubuntu) is required ´´´
+´´´

 ## To set up yolov4 tracker (intructions from the original repo: https://github.com/theAIGuysCode/yolov4-deepsort#downloading-official-yolov4-pre-trained-weights)